-The District of Columbia's Highway Trust Fund (HTF) program is a part of the Capital Improvements Program that was prepared as part of the Mayor's FY 2006 Proposed Budget and Financial Plan (FYs 2006-2011).
+The District of Columbia's Highway Trust Fund (HTF) program is a part of the Capital Improvements Program that was prepared as part of the Mayor's FY 2009 Proposed Budget and Financial Plan (FYs 2009-2014).
 The Budget and Financial Plan is sent to the Council of the District of Columbia for review and adoption, and then to Congress for review and enactment through federal legislation.
 The Commission's review is pursuant to 40 U.S.C. § 8723 (b), which specifies that "...each year, the Mayor of the District of Columbia shall submit to the Commission a copy of the multiyear capital improvements plan for the District of Columbia....
 The Commission has 30 days in which to comment on the plan but may not change or disapprove of the plan."
-The Commission reviewed most of the CIP at its meeting of May 5, 2005, but the HTF component was not available for review at that time.

-The HTF program (dated June 6, 2005) includes transportation projects that are funded through a cost-sharing arrangement with the federal government, under a program administered by the Federal Highway Administration.
+The HTF program includes transportation projects that are funded through a cost-sharing arrangement with the federal government, under a program administered by the Federal Highway Administration.
 The HTF program also includes projects funded through the District's Local Maintenance Trust Fund, which is funded through local fees and taxes.
-The HTF program includes capital expenses anticipated for the next six budget years, including near-term expenses for FY 2006 that are part of the currently proposed FY 2006 budget.
-The six-year HTF budget includes \$1.4 billion in expenditures.
+The HTF program includes capital expenses anticipated for the next six budget years, including near-term expenses for FY 2009 that are part of the currently proposed FY 2009 budget.
+The six-year HTF budget includes \$1.1 billion in expenditures.
 For reference purposes, the HTF also reports budget allocations from prior years for ongoing projects.
 The HTF includes a wide range of transportation projects, such as planning studies, maintenance and repair, beautification, safety improvements, new construction, training and education programs, signage, mapping, databases, support facilities, signals and operations, and emergency funds